PixelStoriesEngine/pixel-stories-docs/src/content/docs/guides/How to changing the starting location of your player.md

 ---
-title: Changing the starting location of your player
+title: How to changing the starting location of your player
 description: How to change the starting location of your player
 ---